svlada/svlada.github.io/posts/spring-session-tutorial.md

 permalink: "spring-session-tutorial/index.html"
 ---

-1. <a title="Introduction: Spring Session" href="#introduction">Introduction</a>
-2. <a title="Project setup using Maven" href="#project-setup">Project setup</a>
-2. <a title="Test" href="#test">Test</a>

-## <a name="introduction" id="introduction">Introduction</a>
+## Introduction

-This guide explains setting up [Spring Session](https://projects.spring.io/spring-session/) for database storage.
+This guide explains how to set up [Spring Session](https://projects.spring.io/spring-session/) for database-backed storage.

-See the linked GitHub [repo](https://github.com/svlada/springsession-jdbc) for code.
+For reference, see the linked GitHub [repository](https://github.com/svlada/springsession-jdbc) for code examples.

-Before we get into how to set up [Spring Session](https://projects.spring.io/spring-session/), I will share my thoughts on the Stateful vs. Stateless session debate.
+Before diving into the setup, I want to briefly address the stateful vs. stateless session debate.

-Recently, many people started using JSON Web Token (JWT) for stateless session management.
-A couple of years ago I wrote an [article on that topic](http://www.svlada.com/jwt-token-authentication-with-spring-boot/) and honestly didn't know that it will be abused by so many people.
-The main idea was to show how to override and extend various parts of Spring Security.
-I would strongly recommend not using JWT for handling sessions.
-Let's see what are the pros and cons of stateless and stateful session management approaches.
+In recent years, many developers have adopted JSON Web Tokens (JWTs) for stateless session management.
+A few years ago, I wrote an [article on the topic](http://www.svlada.com/jwt-token-authentication-with-spring-boot/)—intended mainly to demonstrate how to override and extend parts of Spring Security.
+At the time, I didn't anticipate how widely (and often poorly) JWTs would be applied.

+To be clear: I strongly recommend not using JWTs for managing user sessions.

+With that said, let's look at the pros and cons of stateless and stateful approaches.

 ### Stateless